SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 The utterances of the LA dataset of ASVspoof 2019 are under clean conditions.
 However, the audio segments of our SceneFake dataset are under noisy conditions.
 In order to compare fairly, we assess the performance of the detection models under the noisy conditions in the second group of experiments.
-The detection models trained with the training set of noisy LA dataset.
-The performance are evaluated on seen and unseen test sets of our SceneFake dataset.
-Besides, the results are compared to that on seen and unseen test sets of noisy LA dataset.
-The results are reported in Table~\ref{tab:noisyla-train}.
-The results demonstrate that all the detection models obtain better performance on the test sets of noisy LA dataset.
-The average EERs of the models on three test sets of our SceneFake dataset are absolutely higher than that on the test sets of noisy LA dataset by up to 34.67\%.
+The detection models \blackf{are} trained with the training set of noisy LA dataset \blackf{and} evaluated on \blackf{the} seen and unseen test sets of our SceneFake dataset. \blackf{In addition}, the results are compared to that on seen and unseen test sets of noisy LA dataset.
+The results \blackf{reported in Table~\ref{tab:noisyla-train}, demonstrate} that all the detection models obtain better performance on the test sets of noisy LA dataset.
+The average \blackf{EER and t-DCF} of the models on \blackf{two test sets} of our SceneFake dataset are absolutely higher than that on the test sets of noisy LA dataset by up to \blackf{34.21\% and 0.582, respectively}.

-Therefore, although the existing baseline systems of the ASVspoof 2019 obtain lowest EER, it is very difficult for them to correctly detect the scene fake utterances.
-Moreover, it is still hard for the existing baseline models to distinguish the real from manipulated audios, even when the models trained using the data under similar noisy environments.
+Therefore, although the baseline model of the ASVspoof 2019 obtain \blackf{the lowest EER and t-DCF}, it is difficult for them to correctly detect the scene fake utterances.
+Moreover, it is still hard for the baseline models to distinguish the real from manipulated audios, even when the models \blackf{are} trained using the data under similar noisy environments.